 If it has expired or is damaged, return it to your pharmacist for disposal.

-If you are not sure whether you should start taking amoxycillin, talk to your doctor or pharmacist.
+If you are not sure whether you should start taking amoxicillin, talk to your doctor

 Before you start to take it

 any other substances, such as foods, preservatives or dyes

 2. You have ever had an allergic reaction (such as a rash) to any antibiotics in the

 3. You have or have had any medical conditions, especially the following:

 liver or kidney problems

 4. You are pregnant or plan to become pregnant, or are breastfeeding.